cnuernber/ham-fisted/README.md

 Aside from that as mentioned earlier my hope is this library becomes a platform that enables experimentation with various functional primitives and overall optimized ways of doing the type of programming that the Clojure community enjoys.
-Don't hesitate to file issues and PR's - I have a long history of being extremly happy to accept both.
+Don't hesitate to file issues and PR's - I am happy to accept both.

 If you want to work on the library you need to enable the `:dev` alias.